Umuzi-org/ACN-syllabus/content/specific-skill-success-criteria/classes-and-objects/_index.md

 ---
-title: "Assessment: Classes and objects"
+_db_id: 711
 content_type: topic
+title: 'Assessment: Classes and objects'
-topic_needs_review: True
+topic_needs_review: true
 ---

 All students need to provably understand all of the following concepts: